Fabian Fucan

-Fabian Fucan (不干斎, Fukansai) was a Japanese writer who converted from Christianity to Japanese Zen Buddhism in his youth.
-He was an apostate.
+Fabian Fucan (不干斎, Fukansai) was a Japanese writer who, in his youth, converted from Zen Buddhism to Christianity and back.
 He wrote tracts at first advocating and later criticizing Christianity in comparison to the other religions of Japan.

 Early life

 Although little is known about Fabian's life before his conversion to Christianity, he is known to have hailed from the Hokuriku region.
 Sometime in his youth, he would join a Zen Buddhist monastery and given the name Eshun (恵俊).
 Fabian would convert to Christianity in 1583.

 Christianity

 Fabian became an Irmão (Portuguese for "brother") in the Society of Jesus in 1586.
 During his time with the Jesuits, he made significant contributions to the production of Christian devotionals and assisted members of the Society in their study of the Japanese language.
 In 1592, Fabian wrote an abridged edition of the Japanese epic The Tale of the Heike in Latin script which was used as a language and history textbook by the missionaries.
 He also translated portions of Aesop's Fables into Japanese.

 The Myōtei Dialogues, one of Fabian's two well-known pieces of writing, was a work of Christian apologetics, framed as a dialogue between the fictional Lady Myōshu and Yūtei.
 In the work, Fabian critiqued Buddhism, Shinto and Confucianism.
 He was known as a great public debater, said to embarrass his Buddhist opponents in the many debates he partook in.
 However, many details regarding his membership in the Society are unknown, as there are limited writings about Fabian prior to his debate with Neo-Confucianist Hayashi Dōshun.